chpc-tech-eval/scc/tutorial1/README.md

 You should familiarize yourself with a few basic networking commands that can be utilized on your local shell, as well as your compute nodes.
 These commands are useful as a first step in debugging network related connection issues.

-* `ip a` or `ipconfig`
+* `ip a` or `ipconfig`:
    The ip a command (short for ip addr) is used to display all IP addresses assigned to all network interfaces on a Linux system.
 It provides detailed information about the state of the network interfaces, including the IP address, broadcast address, subnet mask, and other relevant details.

-* `ping 8.8.8.8`
+* `ping 8.8.8.8`:
    The ping command is used to test the reachability of a host on an IP network.
 The 8.8.8.8 is a well-known public DNS server provided by Google.
 By sending ICMP Echo Request messages to 8.8.8.8, you can determine if the server is reachable and measure the round-trip time of the packets.

-* `ip route` or `route print`
+* `ip route` or `route print`:
    The ip route command is used to display or manipulate the routing table on a Linux system.
 It shows the kernel's routing table, which dictates how packets should be routed through the network.
 This includes the default gateway, subnet routes, and any other custom routing rules.

-* `tracepath` or `tracert`
+* `tracepath` or `tracert`:
    The tracepath command is used to trace the network path to a destination, showing the route that packets take to reach it.
 Unlike traceroute, tracepath does not require root privileges and is often easier to use.
 It provides details about each hop along the route, including the IP address and round-trip time.

 > [!TIP]
 > Refer to the [Q&A Discussion on GitHub](https://github.com/chpc-tech-eval/chpc24-scc-nmu/discussions/48) for an example.
 Post a similar screenshot of your team executing these commands as a comment to that discussion.